solana-foundation/solana-improvement-documents/proposals/0105-dynamic-reserved-accounts-set.md

 The main consideration is making sure that all `is_writable` checks are consistent before and after implementing this proposal to avoid breaking consensus.

+Additionally, this dynamic set is intended for protecting a small number of core protocol accounts.
+If the need arises for more larger scale write lock management, a new proposal should be introduced.